Amzd/DJI-FPV-Goggles/README.md

 How this could work:
 <img width="935" alt="image" src="https://user-images.githubusercontent.com/17001151/113121481-fefd1e80-9212-11eb-8719-b0769b074cc0.png">

-This doesn't seem to be illegal in the App Store and it get's the same result as IOKit and a usb.
+This doesn't seem to be illegal in the App Store (GoPro and SpeedyBee use it) and it get's the same result as IOKit and a usb.